Turkey Vulture

 turkey vulture

-While moving on the ground, a turkey vulture walks or hops clumsily with a sideways hitch.
 Unlike most birds, the turkey vulture has a very good sense of smell.
 This helps the bird to seek out hidden food and detect it from long distances away.

 turkey vulture

+When alarmed by a potential predator, it will often regurgitate its food.
+This startles the predator and lightens the turkey vulture so it can fly away!
 Vulture excreta has a high uric acid content that acts as a sanitizer as they defecate on their own legs, killing any bacteria the birds pick up while consuming carrion.